moore-drew/ShinyCellPlus/README.md

 With a prepared Seurat object, the final script for Shiny App creation is as follows:

 ```
+# UPDATE THESE TO YOUR PERSONAL DATA DIRECTORIES, FILES, AND SEURAT META.DATA COLUMNS
 opt = list(output_dir = "~/tutorial/output/directory/",
            seurat_object = "~/tutorial/seurat.rds",
            app_name = "tutorial_app_name",